BlackEdder/stochastic/README.md

 ### Gillespie

-The Gillespie algorithm execute events in random order.
+The Gillespie algorithm executes events in random order.
 Events with a larger rate will happen more often than events with a low rate.
 The algorithm is currently implemented using EventList, which will return the time till the next event and the next event.

+See [examples/population.d](examples/population.d) for an example

+    dub --config=population

 ## License